 \subsection{Loss Function}

 For the classification, we used marginal loss \cite{sabour2017dynamic} which suppresses the probabilities of other classes while enhancing the probability of true class.

-Here $L_k$ denotes the marginal loss for the class $k$ and $v_k$ is the output from the final capsule layer for class $k$. lower bound and the upper bound set to $m^+ = 0.9$ and $m^- = 0.1$. $T_k$ will be set to 1 if $k$ is the true class and zero otherwise.
-Similarly, for the decoder network we used $MSE$ loss as suggested by \cite{sabour2017dynamic}.
+Here $L_k$ denotes the marginal loss for the class $k$ and $v_k$ is the respective output from the final capsule layer.
+Lower bound and the upper bound are set to $m^+ = 0.9$ and $m^- = 0.1$. $T_k$ will be set to 1 if $k$ is the true class and zero otherwise.
+Similarly, for the decoder we used $MSE$ loss as suggested by \cite{sabour2017dynamic}.